 Journey with us as we walk through this great exercise complete with photos detailing each movement.

 It will at first seem difficult.
 Remember everything new is difficult at first.
 Start slowly and do the exercises on a regular basis.
 It takes 21 days to change your pattern.
-Therefore, I always recommend starting small with a simple 2 minutes a day for you—2Min4U.
+Therefore, I always recommend starting small with a simple two minutes a day for you—2Min4U.
 Once it becomes a habit, it really is easy!
 The first 21 days are critical so don't overdo it - just add your exercises into your morning routine.

-The leg lifts target the inner thigh and the quadriceps.
-The leg lift exercise movement is different from lunges and squats.
+These leg-lifts target the inner thigh and quadriceps.
+The leg-lift exercise movement is different from lunges and squats.
 Lunges and squats are outstanding resistance exercises.
 However, for those of us with knee problems, these two exercises may not be a practical option.

-The leg lift exercises are a great addition to any workout - and is especially loved by those with knee problems - such as myself!
+Leg-lifts are a great addition to any workout and are especially loved by those with knee problems, such as myself!

-The Largest & the Longest Muscles in the Human Body
+The Largest and the Longest Muscles in the Human Body